dmustanger/7dtd-ServerTools/README.md

 ### Description
 Enabling will automatically check players head location and sets their screen black until it stops colliding with blocks.
-Admin_Level controls the tier required for the tool to skip specific players and allow them to view inside blocks.
+Admin_Level controls the permission required in your ServerAdmin.xml to skip specific players, which allows them to view inside blocks.
 <br>
 <br>
 <br>